lckpig/LCKPIG-practical-dev-handbook/typescript/README.md

     - Creating typed objects with specific keys and values
     - Use cases in configuration structures
 - [**Advanced examples of conditional types**](conditional-mapped-types/advanced-examples.md)
-    - Implementing compile-time type validations and transformations
+    - Implementing compile-time filters and transformations
     - Creating `DeepPartial<T>` to make nested types optional

 </details>